corda/token-sdk/docs/OVERVIEW.md

 There are two types of tokens which are supported by the tokens SDK:

-1. Depository receipts (or asset backed tokens) which are claims held by the owner against the issuer to redeem an amount of some underlying thing/asset/security.
+1. Depository receipts (or asset backed tokens) which are claims held by the holder against the issuer to redeem an amount of some underlying thing/asset/security.
 In this case, the value exists off-ledger.
 However, the Corda ledger is authoritative regarding the question of which party has a valid claim over said off-ledger value.